Short answer

 Confirms the chain is producing blocks

 A climbing block height with recent timestamps means the chain is active.
-TEE-BFT targets 1–2 second finality, so block height should be growing quickly.
+Block height should be growing quickly on an active testnet; the official site states 50 blocks/sec while the July 9 AMA described operational variation around 30-50 blocks/sec and explorer catch-up behavior.
 A stalled block height could mean the testnet is paused, restarting, or the explorer is temporarily out of sync.

 Total transactions